jhosvr/dontstarvetogether/README.md

 # dontstarvetogether
 Project for easy set up and configuration of a Don't Starve Together Dedicated Server on a linux box

-Currently this has been created on/for gentoo-based boxes (specifically funtoo servers)
+Currently this has been created on/for gentoo-based boxes (specifically funtoo compute servers)

 ## Pre-requisites
-On a 64-bit system, 32-bit support is added and the following libraries are installed:
+On a 64-bit system, 32-bit support is added and the following libraries are installed (required for steamcmd):

 * libstdc++6:i386
 * libgcc1:i386